Lost-Outpost/Telsera/HELP.md

 That would be caused by the combat mod <a href="https://www.nexusmods.com/skyrimspecialedition/mods/34549">Blade and Blunt</a>.
 This is a purposeful mechanic to increase the difficulty through resource management and planning.
 I'd recommend looking over Blade and Blunt's modpage for more information.

+## What are the controls for OStim in Telsera?

+You can find them here in the <a href="https://github.com/Lost-Outpost/Telsera/blob/main/CONFIGURATION.md#OStim-Standalone">Configuration Section</a> of the readme.

 ## My field of view is now super zoomed in after an OStim scene.
 How do I fix it?

 Open the console via <kbd>'</kbd>.
 Type the following: <kbd>fov 90</kbd> and you will be set! press <kbd>'</kbd> again to close the console.